Vistula–Oder offensive: Liberation of Nazi concentration camps

 In July 1944, the Soviet 8th Guards liberated Lublin, and after a brief skirmish with German forces outside the city, came upon the Majdanek concentration camp.
 Although the Soviets invited press from around the world to witness the horrors of the camp, other war news overshadowed the event.

 After being caught off guard at Majdanek, the Nazis realized that the Soviets would end up finding every camp within Eastern Europe (with all of the prisoners and guards still present) if something were not to be done.
 As a result, by mid-January, the SS and Nazi-controlled police units had begun forcing thousands of camp prisoners from Poland, East Prussia, Silesia and Pomerania to walk westward away from the advancing Red Army.
-The death marches, which took place over hundreds of kilometers in sub-zero conditions without food and medicine, resulted in thousands of concentration camp prisoners and allied POWs dying en route.
+The death marches, which took place over hundreds of kilometers in sub-zero conditions without food and medicine, resulted in thousands of concentration camp prisoners and Allied POWs dying en route.
 It is estimated that in March and April 1945, at least 250,000 men and women were marched on foot to the heartland of Germany and Austria sometimes for weeks at a time.

 On 27 January, troops from Konev's 1st Ukrainian Front (322nd Rifle Division, 60th Army) liberated the Auschwitz concentration camp.
 Despite attempts by retreating SS units to destroy parts of the camp, the Soviet forces still found graphic evidence of the Holocaust.
 The Soviets would also liberate camps such as Płaszów, Stutthof, and Ravensbrück.

 Flight of ethnic Germans

 In anticipation of the approaching Red Army, the retreating Wehrmacht left parts of the German territory largely abandoned.
 With widespread unchecked chaos erupting, numerous reports of looting and attacks against ethnic Germans emerged.
 Nazi propaganda had furthermore demonized the Soviet Army so much that most Germans attempted to run.
-Millions of ethnic German refugees fled west, seeking relative safety in central or western Germany, or even in the custody of the American and British west of the Rhine.
+Millions of ethnic German refugees fled west, seeking relative safety in central or western Germany, or even in the custody of the Americans and British west of the Rhine.